dotlang/language/README.md

 ###Exposoing

-- You can use `=>` notation when defining a variable to denote it will handle a set of method call/fields.
-This set is specified by one or more classes: `MyClass v1 => MetaClass1, MetaClass2;`
-In above example, all public methods/fields of `MetaClass1` and `MetaClass2` will be added to current class and will be delegated to method with same signature in `v1` field.
-It is assumed that `MyClass` conforms to `MetaClass1` and `MetaClass2`.
-- You can use exposed type same as variable type, so this will expose all public methods and fields of the variable:
+- You can write `expose MyClass;` before struct section and after type section so that the current class will expose all public fields and functions of MyClass and route them to a member variable named `MyClass`.
+You can customize the name by `expose MMC := MyClass;`
-`MyClass c1 => MyClass;` or `MyClass c1 =>;` for shortcut.
+- You can remove an exposed method by adding same method without body.
+- You can rename an exposed method by removing it and adding your own method.
 - If a method is empty in `MyClass`, the container class can provide an implementation for it.
-This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass`.
+This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass` instance variable.
 For other methods, the parent class can define methods with the same name to hide them.

 ###Operators